learningequality/velox/docs/using-velox.md

 Current Velox code provides several scenarios, being `scenarios/multiple_clients_multiple_resources.py` and `scenarios/multiple_clients_single_resources.py` the most common use cases.

-These scenarios are coded to be compatible with the `Locust`library we use to do the massive requests and fetch the statistics.
-The must have always the same structure with some boilerplate containing the needed  Python imports.
+These scenarios are coded to be compatible with the `Locust` library we use to do the massive requests and fetch the statistics.
+They must have always the same structure with some boilerplate containing the needed  Python imports.
 They have also several constants.
 If the `settings.py`file contains the same constants, the scenario values will be ignored, if not the scenario parameters will be used.

 Here we can see them: